AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Adobe Sign Cloud Configuration**: Choose an Adobe Sign Cloud Configuration.
 If you have not configured Adobe Sign for AEM Forms, see [Integrate Adobe Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).

 * **Document to be Signed:** You can choose a document from a location relative to the payload, use payload as the document, or specify an absolute path of the document.
+* **Input Attachment Path**:The documents (Relative to Payload or Variable) that are to be signed are appended at the end of generated DoR.
+PDF files that are supported by Adaptive forms are supported here as well.
 * **Days Until Deadline:** A document is marked due (passed deadline) after there is no activity on the task for the number of days specifies in the **Days Until Deadline** field.
 The number of days are counted after the documented is assigned to a user for signing.

 * **Reminder Email Frequency:** You can send a reminder email at daily or weekly interval.
 The week is counted from the day the documented is assigned to a user for signing.